Jeshibu/Playnite-wiki/Known-Issues.md

 Some Battle.Net games can be wrongly reported as uninstalled even if Battle.Net client shows them as installed.
 To fix this open game in Battle.Net client, click `Options` and choose `Scan and Repair`.

+### GOG games not reported as installed

+Can occur if the game is installed by importing directory into Galaxy client.
+To fix this open game in Galaxy -> More -> Manage Installation -> Verify / Repair.
+Then refresh library in Playnite from main menu.

 ### AuthorizationManager check failed error at startup

 If you are using portable version of Playnite then Windows may be blocking loading of some script files.
 Go to Playnites program folder, under `Scripts` subfolder locate script files reporting AuthorizationManager error, open file properties (via right-click on the file) and unblock the files.